krundru/webdriver-runner/README.md

   }
  new Launcher(request).run()
 ```
+Then

+`node test/runner.js` will start the tests.

 ### Create webdriver instance

-To keep this library simple & provide maxium flexibility, it dependes on test scripts to create webdriver instance but provides a thin wrap to make driver instance synchronous.
-So test script will below code snippet
+To keep this library simple, it delegates the **task of building webdriver instance** to test scripts, however it provides a thin wrapper to make the driver instance synchronous.
+So test script will have

 ``` javascript
   # file: home-page.test.js